mertsagcan/PROGRAMMING-LANGUAGE-CONCEPTS/README.md

 # PROGRAMMING-LANGUAGE-CONCEPTS
-Source codes for the programming assignments for CENG242
+Source codes for the programming exams for CENG242